ConfederacyOfGaia/Gaia/feats.md

 * Increase your Intelligence score by 1, up to a maximum of 20.
 * Choose any mage cantrip.
 You master this cantrip and can cast it at will.
 * You can take this Feat multiple times, learning a new cantrip on each occasion.

 ## Martial Artist

 You have spent time studying an unarmed martial art.
 The specifics of the movements depend on the style, but do not affect game mechanics.
 This fighting style provides the following benefits:

-* When wearing light or no armor, and not using a shield, your AC equals 10 + your Dexterity bonus, + either your Wisdom or Constitution bonus (player's choice).
+* When wearing light or no armor, and not using a shield, your AC includes both your Dexterity bonus and either your Wisdom or Constitution bonus; which one depends on the fighting style.
 * You can use Dexterity instead of Strength for the attack and damage rolls of your unarmed strikes (player's choice).
+* Your base damage for unarmed strikes is 1d4.
 * When you use the Attack action with an unarmed strike on your turn, you can make one of the following as a bonus action, if you haven't already taken a bonus action:
   * Make an additional unarmed strike.
   * Use the Disengage action.
-* Your base damage for unarmed strikes is 1d4.

 ## Martial Arts Master